OndrejPech/blackjack/README.md

 This is  a text version of popular card game.
 Please find the rules bellow.
 I created this game without using Object Oriented Programming or external modules.

 You start with 100 points in chips.
 Minimal bet is 10, maximum is 200.
-No re-buy is allowed.
-When you have less than minimum bet, the game is over.
-You can split cards, double your bet, make insurance.
-No surrender is allowed.
+No re-buy is allowed./n When you have less than minimum bet, the game is over./n You can split cards, double your bet, make insurance.
+No surrender is allowed./n